Amsterdam, The Netherlands

 She lives and works in Amsterdam, the Netherlands.
 Her work is on show in solo and group expositions internationally at gallery’s and artfairs.
 She also works on commissions.

-Paméla Maria makes collages with different materials and techniques such as photography, paint and yarn.
+Paméla Maria makes collages and reliëfs with different materials and techniques such as photography, paint and yarn.

-Like many Dutch painters before her, the beauty of the Dutch landscape is an important source of inspiration for her.
-And in that tradition, she examines the relationship between nature and abstraction.
+As for many Dutch painters throughout the centuries, the beauty of the Dutch landscape is an important source of inspiration for her.
+In that tradition she examines the relationship between nature and abstraction.
 Zooming in on the endless wealth of patterns, structures, color shades and light, she captures details in the (urban) landscape with her camera.

 The development starts with the spatial objects: the so-called assemblages from the nineties and ’00s, in which dreams and associations were captured in three dimensions.
 Story-boxes which depict the idea of the apparent contradiction of reality: ‘nothing is what it seems to be’.